colobrodo/raytracer-rs/Readme.md

 ## Future

+- [ ] from DDA improvement there is a nasty bug where some triangles are not rendered and leave visible artifacts
-- Improve the acceleration datastructure for 3d model
+- [x] Improve the acceleration datastructure for 3d model
-- Use the normals present in the model, and maybe calculate them from the triangle position only if not present in the wavefront file
+- [x] Use the normals present in the model, and maybe calculate them from the triangle position only if not present in the wavefront file
-- Textures or mtl (?)
+- [ ] Textures or mtl (?)
-- If I reach reasonable time improving Octree/Grid optimization, try render a video, rendering each frame and then using ffmpeg to combine them
+- [ ] If I reach reasonable time improving Octree/Grid optimization, try render a video, rendering each frame and then using ffmpeg to combine them